nuntius-rex/elithica-amd/README.md

 ## Explanation

 <p>The Elithica module system is designed with quick, simple modularity in mind.
 It is useful in such cases where a larger library/framework is not needed and would probably be more trouble than desired.
 Elithica can also be helpful for students.
-Likewise designers, who may have ample experience in HTML, CSS, Bootstrap and jQuery, but not have excessive programming experience, who want to use a SPA (Single Page Application) structure.
-Most will find more in common with their current skill set.
+Likewise designers, who may have ample experience in HTML, CSS, Bootstrap and jQuery, but not have excessive programming experience, who want to use a SPA (Single Page Application) structure, will find more in common with their current skill set.
 With Elithica, you can do as much or as little as you want!</p>

 ## Technology